What is Keyword Research?

 Here are good examples to use in Keyword Research:

-• Examples of broad keywords that you may or may not want to target: toys, kitchen furniture, dentist, online marketing, outdoor fashion
+Examples of broad keywords that you may or may not want to target: toys, kitchen furniture, dentist, online marketing, outdoor fashion

 What’s on your Keyword Research results page?

-Connect Google Search Console to find missing clusters and Relative Keyword Difficulty
+Connect Google Search Console to find missing clusters and Relative Keyword Difficulty.

-You can cross data from your Google Search Console with Keyword Research to reveal all the critical clusters that you are not ranking for yet and to learn about your relative keyword difficulty.
+You can cross data from your Google Search Console with Keyword Research to reveal all the critical clusters you are not ranking for yet and learn about your relative keyword difficulty.
 We sort the topics by their relevance to your domain.

 The "Missing" tab is your prioritized list of articles you should consider adding to your website.